chirag167/Blazar-Nucleosynthesis/Famiano_model_API.md

 10. [Output Quanitities](#output-quantities)
 11. [Planned Code Module Mapping](#planned-code-module-mapping)

-\newpage

 ## Definitions and Variables

 This section contains a summary of all the variables, along with their definitions and units (if applicable).
 The variables used in the Famiano et al., 2002 paper were:

 1. $Y_i$: Abundance per baryon belonging to species $i$.
 It is a unitless quantity.
-2. \textbf{Y}: A vector containing the current abundances of all species used in the reaction network.
+2. **Y**: A vector containing the current abundances of all species used in the reaction network.
 It is unitless.
 3. $f(\textbf{Y})$: Time rate of change (in $s^{-1}$) of the abundance of each species.
 This is given by the sum of the reactions that create and destroy each species.
 4. h: A discrete time step (in seconds) taken in the network evolution.
 5. $\epsilon$: Factor to ensure that the time step is small (therefore, the change in abundance is small per time step).